Exit Search

 Step 1 - Check for missing minerals and toxins

-Most people would agree that most animals know by intuition what is good for them.
+Most animals know by intuition what is good for them.
 When it comes to eating dirt, it is very likely that your pooch is trying to replenish missing minerals or neutralizing toxic substances in their body.

 Minerals should normally be gleaned from food, however, when you consider the level of intensive agriculture and soil depletion and the questionable quality of pet food ingredients, it is not surprising that deficiencies and toxicity can be very common conditions.